pyeventsourcing/eventsourcing/README.md

 class Discarded(DomainEvent):
-    """Raised when an entity is discarded."""
+    """Published when an entity is discarded."""

 ```

 Please note, the domain event classes above do not depend on the library.
-However, the library does contain
+The library does
-a collection of different kinds of domain event classes that you can use in your models,
+however contain a collection of different kinds of domain event classes that you can use
-for example see ```AggregateEvent```.
-The domain event classes in the library are slightly more
+in your models, for example see ```AggregateEvent```.
+The domain event classes in the
-sophisticated than the code in this example.
+library are slightly more sophisticated than the code in this example.

 #### Define domain entity